From Passion To Action

 Water Action You Can Take

-Support Natural Infrastructure (Beavers and Wetlands): Restoring beavers and their wetlands is a cost-effective way to slow water during floods, fill alluvial aquifers, and create resilient watersheds.
+Support Nature (Beavers and Wetlands): Restoring beavers and their wetlands is a cost-effective way to slow water during floods, fill alluvial aquifers, and create resilient watersheds.

-Advocate for "Instream Flows" and Legal Innovation: We can support legal changes that designate water rights for rivers or natural areas.
+Advocate for "Instream Flows" and Innovative Legal Strategies: We can support legal changes that designate water rights for rivers or natural areas.
 Using these legally enforceable tools ensures that water actually reaches the ecosystems that need it most.

-Invest in Water-Saving Technology: To relieve stress on the water system, we should support investments in replacing leaky pipes and installing water-efficient agricultural and sprinkler systems.
+Invest in Water-Saving Systems: To relieve stress on the water system, support investments in drought resistant landscaping, replacing leaky pipes, installing water-efficient agricultural and sprinkler systems, and support your town’s advanced metering systems (AGI).

 Use Water’s Political Capital When Advocating for Climate Change: Water flows across the aisle - use water as a compelling reason to fight climate change when you’re talking with community members and peers.